dream11/lua-circuit-breaker/README.md

 ## Overview
 `lua-circuit-breaker` circuit-breaker functionality like [resilience4j](https://github.com/resilience4j/resilience4j) i.e. for Java.
-Any IO function can be wrapped around this library.
+Any IO function can be wrapped using this library.

 ## How does it work?